-11. Voice of the child - (children's wishes)
+12. Voice of the child - (children's wishes)

 Children's wishes and feelings are considered if appropriate when determining what action to take and what services to provide to protect individual children through ensuring there are systems in place for children to express their views and give feedback.
-Staff members do not promise confidentiality and always act in the best interests of the child.
+Staff members do not promise confidentiality for any safeguarding concern and always act in the best interests of the child.

-12.Record Keeping
+13.Record Keeping

 At our school all records of concerns and safeguarding/child protection files are stored separately from the pupil's school file.
-These are held on MyConcern, all staff have a login for the system - any issues with logging on should be immediately referred to the DSL.

-If a pupil moves school, we will transfer the files, wherever possible, this will be done in person if not the file will be transferred securely and separately from the pupil's main file within 5 days.
-If the receiving school uses MyConcern this can be done electronically.
+If a pupil moves school, we will transfer the files either in person or the file will be transferred securely via electronic systems and separately from the pupil's main file within 5 days.
 We will obtain a receipt from the receiving school.
 If our school is the last known school the child attend, records will be retained until the child's 25th birthday.